 Resubmissions of Work

 Requests for a hearing by the Academic Judicial Board:

-If the instructor believes that the matter warrants a review before the Academic Judicial Board (AJB), he or she may ask the Associate Dean of Academic Services to request the Academic Judicial Board to schedule a hearing on the matter.
+If the instructor believes that the matter warrants a review before the Academic Judicial Board (AJB), he or she may ask the Associate Dean of Faculty to request the Academic Judicial Board to schedule a hearing on the matter.
 The instructor shall send copies of the request to the student and the Associate Dean.
 The copy going to the student shall be sent either by hand delivery, overnight mail, or certified mail (return receipt requested).

 The student will also be notified by e-mail with notification that the mail has been delivered and read enabled (see G on p .23 in the To The Point) Handbook.

 If, after review of the documentation and any prior records in the student’s file, the Associate Dean believes that the matter warrants a review before the Academic Judicial Board, he or she may also request the Academic Judicial Board to schedule a hearing.
 The Associate Dean shall send copies of the request to the student and the instructor.
 The copy going to the student shall be sent either by hand delivery, overnight mail, or certified mail (return receipt requested).
 The student will be notified by e-mail with notification that the mail has been delivered and read-enabled (see G on p .
 23).

 Appeal by the Student: